-tion, 25.8 million children and adults in the United States-8.3 percent of the population-have diabetes.
+According to the American Diabetes Association, 25.8 million children and adults in the United States-8.3 percent of the population-have diabetes.
 The best way to prevent severe complications of this chronic illness is on-going, one-on-one treatment by a team of health care providers.